 Manual Start

-5. Pull the recoil cord slowly until resistance is felt and then pull rapidly.
+1. Pull the recoil cord slowly until resistance is felt and then pull rapidly.

-6. When engine starts running, move choke lever slowly to the "RUN" position over a 2-5 second period.
+2. Do not over-choke.
+As soon as engine starts, move the choke lever to the "RUN" position over a 2-5 second duration.